IMOS - Voyage Bunkers

 Summary Tab

 Received quantities appear on the Summary tab after they are entered in Port Activities.
+To bind a Bunker Invoice to the voyage, the S check box must be selected in the Bunker Liftings grid.

 Fuel Zones

 For voyages that are not already using Fuel Zones to calculate bunker consumption and have unsailed ports, a Use Fuel Zones button appears in the bottom right corner.
-To recalculate estimated bunker consumption and cost based on information entered in Fuel Zones in the Data Center, click Use Fuel Zones.
+To recalculate estimated bunker consumption and cost based on information entered in Fuel Zones in the Data Center, select Use Fuel Zones.

-Use Scrubbers
+Use Scrubbers Check Box

 When the Use Scrubbers check box is selected, low sulfur bunkers are not used for at-sea consumption within ECA zones.
 Instead, high sulfur ("H"-type in the Vessel) bunkers is consumed.
 In-port consumption still adheres to Vessel/Fuel Zone bunker configuration if a given port is within an ECA zone.

-Detail Tabs
+Fuel Tabs

 This form has a detail tab for each bunker grade.
 On each individual bunker grade tab, you can enter the Operator Quantity.
-The best-known price is defaulted, but you can change it to maintain the P&L bunker expenses.
+The best-known price defaults, but you can change it to maintain the P&L bunker expenses.
 It is the assigned price for this lifting until an invoice is issued for this lifting or a Bunker Purchase is recorded for the port.

-Req Qty is only used for a standalone Bunker Requirement, and it cannot be edited because a Bunker Requirement can be linked at a later time.
+Req Qty is only used for a standalone Bunker Requirement, and cannot be edited because a Bunker Requirement can be linked at a later time.

 Note: The decimal places displayed for bunker quantity are hard-coded and cannot be configured.

-Detail Tab for LNG
+LNG Detail Tab

 The Detail tab for LNG has additional Boil-Off Price, Forced Boil-Off Price, and NBOG Speed Bal/Laden fields at the bottom.